TingchunPan/TingchunPan/README.md

-- 👋 Hi, I’m @TingchunPan
+- 👋 Hi, I’m @WendyPan
 - 📫 How to reach me: wendy7748@gmail.com